MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 1. Keep the default name or enter a unique name for the package guide.
 For example, provide the guide name and version number or guide name and status.

 1. Select **Package**.
 The guide and all its contents is downloaded, archived into a .guide file, and uploaded to the Guides model-driven app.
 The packaged guide is listed with other guides on the **Home** page.
+The packaged guide is available to HoloLens users in operator mode.

 ## Manage a packaged guide in the PC app